kohulann/messageFrenzy/README.md

-# messageFrenzy
+# MessageFrenzy

-A python application that based off a sentence can generate new sentences.
+## A Python application that generates new sentences based off of previous.